 Section 4.1 — Definition of Officers

-The officers of NLTAPA shall be three elected positions, President, a President-Elect, and a Vice- President, and two appointed positions, Secretary and Treasurer.
-The Secretary and Treasurer shall be appointed by the EC.
-The Secretary and Treasurer shall have no voting privileges at EC meetings and no voice by virtue of their positions, other than to present their reports, unless recognized by the chair.
+The officers of NLTAPA shall be three elected positions, President, a President-Elect, and a Vice- President, and three appointed positions, Secretary, Treasurer, and Vice-Treasurer.
+The Secretary,Treasurer, and Vice-Treasurer shall be appointed by the EC.
+The Secretary, Treasurer, and Vice-Treasurer shall have no voting privileges at EC meetings and no voice by virtue of their positions, other than to present their reports, unless recognized by the chair.

-The Secretary and Treasurer may be Regional Representatives.
+The Secretary, Treasurer, and Vice-Treasurer may be Regional Representatives.

 Section 4.2 — Terms of Office